Ella Pirrie

-Miss Isabella "Ella" Barbour Pirrie, DCS (1857–1929), was the first nurse in the Belfast Union Workhouse Infirmary (now the Belfast City Hospital), establishing a nursing school there.
+Isabella Barbour Pirrie, DCS (1857–1929), was the first nurse in the Belfast Union Workhouse Infirmary (now the Belfast City Hospital), establishing a nursing school there.
 She went on to become the first matron at the Deaconess Hospital, Edinburgh, established by Archibald Charteris as a training school for nurses.

 Family and early life

 Ella Pirrie was born in 1857 in Ulster, the northern province in Ireland.
-Her father, John Miller Pirrie, MD (1824-1873), was a doctor in the Belfast City Hospital and the Royal Victoria Hospital, and he was president of the Ulster Medical Society 1858–59.
-Her mother was Isabella Barbour Pirrie (1827-1873).
+Her father, John Miller Pirrie, MD (1824–1873), was a doctor in the Belfast City Hospital and the Royal Victoria Hospital, and he was president of the Ulster Medical Society 1858–59.
+Her mother was Isabella Barbour Pirrie (1827–1873).
 On her father's side, her cousin was The 1st Viscount Pirrie, while her second cousin was John Miller Andrews.

 Training and early career

 Pirrie trained at the Liverpool Royal Infirmary and subsequently remained there working alongside Mr Edward Robert Bickersteth.
 Whilst Pirrie was not a student at the Florence Nightingale Faculty of Nursing and Midwifery in London, Nightingale was a mentor for many years, writing several letters to her in Belfast.
 She gained experience of the Deaconesses in Berlin before returning to her home city of Belfast.